open-craft/opencraft/frontend/README.md

 ## Running Locally

-Run this outside the vagrant environment, but it is possible to run this frontend server within Vagrant during development, for performance reasons it's better to run it separately outside of Vagrant instead.
-Also, use this devstack as an independent React SPA.
+Use this devstack as an independent React SPA.

 - Install the API client: